alexisbarreaux/django_dummy_app/README.md

 ### Creating venv

-This app was built using a virtual environment initial in the root directory of the project (something like **.../GitHub/django_dummy_app** on your own computer) with
+This app was built using a virtual environment created in the root directory of the project (something like **.../GitHub/django_dummy_app** on your own computer if you use github desktop) with

 ```shell
 python -m venv .